 Private railway companies

-A Eurail pass valid in Hungary is also valid on the private railway lines operated by GYSEV (known as ROeEE in Austria).
+A Eurail Pass valid in Hungary is also valid on the private railway lines operated by GYSEV (known as Raaberbahn in Austria).

 GYSEV operate a number of train routes, including: